thanos-io/thanos/docs/components/tools.md

                               Listen host:port for HTTP endpoints.
       --http-grace-period=2m  Time to wait after an interrupt received for HTTP Server.
-      --http-tls-config=""    [EXPERIMENTAL] Path to the configuration file that can enable TLS or authentication for all HTTP endpoints.
+      --http.config=""        [EXPERIMENTAL] Path to the configuration file that can enable TLS or authentication for all HTTP endpoints.
       --log.format=logfmt     Log format to use.
 Possible options: logfmt or